Deeper Learning and Design Thinking

 Newton North High School’s InvenTeam is producing a pedestrian alert system to be used in Addis Ababa, Ethiopia, with the hope that it will also be implemented in other areas of the world.
 The system will warn drivers of crossing pedestrians and help pedestrians in developing countries safely cross dangerous roads.
 The invention will incorporate a dual-sensor method with a processing platform to calculate the arrival time of an oncoming vehicle.

-To minimize environmental impact, we will build part of the system with used automotive parts, and its entire power source will be solar energy.
-To implement the invention in a nonintrusive way, we will incorporate aesthetics of Ethiopian art and architecture.
+To minimize environmental impact, we had built part of the system with used automotive parts, and its entire power source was solar energy.
+To implement the invention in a nonintrusive way, we incorporated aesthetics of Ethiopian art and architecture.

 The A-Team and the B-Team:

-Our group of 24 students has an A-Team and a B-Team.
+Our group of 24 students had an A-Team and a B-Team.
 The A-Team oversees the design and building of the invention while the B-Team is in charge of the educational component, which includes creating an effective brand for the invention and developing ways to raise Ethiopian awareness about road traffic safety.
-Both teams meet for at least an hour during the school day.
-The A-Team has additional engineering meetings every Wednesday and Friday after school for at least two hours to experiment with the technical components of the invention.
+Both teams met for at least an hour during the school day.
+The A-Team had additional engineering meetings every Wednesday and Friday after school for at least two hours to experiment with the technical components of the invention.

 Both teams are collaborating on the project with Career & Vocational Technical Education programs at Newton North, such as drafting and engineering.